 Of the approximately 15%-20% of patients in clinical trials with immune checkpoint inhibitors who have responded, about half have seen their tumors respond in 6 to 8 weeks.
 However, another half of the patients may take a much longer time to produce a response, possibly as long as 6 months.7,11,12,13,14,15,16

-In a small subset of patients, the tumor on a 17may seem to get worse at first and then get better, or there may seem to be new areas of tumor.
+In a small subset of patients, the tumor on a A procedure that uses a computer linked to an X-ray machine to make a series of detailed pictures of areas inside the body may seem to get worse at first and then get better, or there may seem to be new areas of tumor.
 Doctors have coined the term pseudoprogression to describe this situation.
 One theory of why this happens is that, as the lymphocytes come in to attack a tumor, the tumor gets larger, and then, as they kill cancer cells, the tumor gets smaller again.
 The current thinking is that the tumors get larger because a large number of the patient’s T cells move into the tumor to clean it up.
-Therefore, some tumors that look larger on and scans are larger because the immune system is attacking the cancer, not because the cancer cells are growing.
+Therefore, some tumors that look larger on A type of radiation used in the diagnosis and treatment of cancer and other diseases and scans are larger because the immune system is attacking the cancer, not because the cancer cells are growing.17

 In cases like this, the best course of action will likely be based on a number of factors.
 If the patient’s scan looks worse but the person is feeling fine, the doctor and patient may decide together to do another course of immunotherapy.
 If the scan looks worse and the person is feeling worse, then it may not make sense to continue with this type of therapy.
 In this case, the patient may need another kind of therapy to control the symptoms.

 What are the side effects of immune checkpoint inhibitors?